Procedures of the United States House of Representatives: Rules of Decorum

-Clause 7 of Rule XVII forbids Members from "bring[ing] to the attention of the House an occupant in the galleries of the House" In practice, this prevents Members from talking about the visitors which are seated in the galleries above.
+Clause 7 of Rule XVII forbids Members from "bring[ing] to the attention of the House an occupant in the galleries of the House".
+In practice, this prevents Members from talking about the visitors who are seated in the galleries above.

 While the proscription on using electronic devices is more recent, some of the current House Rules originated in the early sessions of Congress.
 After independence, members of Congress would often wear their hats, as was the custom in the British Parliament, however this custom was abolished in the House of Representatives in 1837.

 Daily business

 The Speaker calls the House to order, the Chaplain of the House then offers a prayer, and the Speaker and House approves the legislative journal from the previous legislative day.
 After approval of the journal the members recite the Pledge of Allegiance, followed by the start of legislative business.

 Order of priority of business

 The House generally adheres to the following order of priority as outlined in the House Rules, specifically Rule XIV during the 114th Congress, but variations exist to this order as a result of House Rules or parliamentary rules that take precedence.
 The House may suspend this order and conduct itself as it sees fit consistent with House Rules and with Parliamentary procedure.